 I just love railway stations and trains.
 We had not seen this part of New Zealand before so I was a bit like a child in a sweet shop.
 Even better, our son was there to share the journey.
 It was his first full day in New Zealand and he started his adventure travelling across the mountains of the South Island on the TranzAlpine with KiwiRail.

 This train was much busier than the last trip – two big tour companies had booked out most of the train.
-This meant that one of the two open air observation carriages was jammed packed, so we made our way to the second one at the front of the train which was less busy.
+This meant that one of the two open air observation carriages was jammed packed.
+We made our way to the second one at the front of the train which was relatively empty.
 A good way to blow away the jet lag.
-And of course when it gets too cold (it does in winter) and when you have to retreat inside for part of the journey , the seating on Kiwirail is comfortable.
+And of course when it gets too cold (it does in winter) and you have to retreat inside for part of the journey, the seating on Kiwirail is comfortable.
 The windows are extra large so you get an excellent view.

-For an introduction to New Zealand this was the best way to start his two week adventure.
+For an introduction to New Zealand this was the best way to start my son’s 2 week adventure.
 The contrasting scenery takes your breath away.
 More spectacular views (yes 24 year olds can be impressed with views – this is New Zealand) were to come during the road trip.
 As he said, you never know what you will see next.

 For most of our four weeks we were road tripping.
 And while New Zealand is the ultimate road trip destination drivers need a rest and an opportunity to sit back and enjoy the ride.
 And this is the best way to do it.
 You will need to book tickets in advance as it is a popular journey.

-While our first train was not full, the second train was.
+While our first train to Picton was not full, this train was.
 All seats are reserved so if you just show up to go it is likely you won’t get a seat.
 Both are lengthy journeys and you will probably need food.
 While some people brought picnics with them there are excellent snacks (the hearty brunch wrap was my choice) available on board.
 Don’t miss out on the Kapiti ice cream.
 The Menu is here.

 If you are planning to visit New Zealand, I urge you to take the train at some point during your travels.
 On my next visit I may just jump aboard the Northern Explorer from Wellington to Auckland.
 Here Flying and Travel shares their experience of the trip.
 Yeah, I need to go soon.